zenecture/neuroflow/README.md

 IO.File.write(net.weights, file)
 ```

-Here, `IO.File.read` yields an implicit `WeightProvider` from file to construct a net.
+The implicit `WeightProvider[Double]` to construct `net` comes from `IO.File.readDouble`.
-After training is done, the weights can be saved back with `IO.File.write`.
-If the desired target is a database,
+To save the weights back to `file`, we use `IO.File.write`.
+To write into a database instead,
-you could use `IO.Json.write` to retrieve a raw JSON string and then fire a SQL query with it.
+we can use `IO.Json.write` to retrieve a raw JSON string and fire a SQL query with it.